dotnet/AspNetCore.Docs/aspnetcore/performance/timeouts.md

 ## Specify the status code in a policy

-The `RequestTimeoutPolicy` has a property that can automatically set the status code when a timeout is triggered.
+The <xref:Microsoft.AspNetCore.Http.Timeouts.RequestTimeoutPolicy> class has a property that can automatically set the status code when a timeout is triggered.

 :::code language="csharp" source="~/performance/timeouts/samples/8.x/Program.cs" id="definepolicies2" highlight="4":::